DaveGutHib/Project-Portfolio-3/README.md

 A while loop was used to continuously ask for user input, and increment the combo count by 1 for each input received.

 ![Damage addition](assets/images/coding_damaging_adding_only.png)
+_The damagingScaling variable doesn't yet affect this calculation as it will always be 1_

 Then an if loop was used which begins at checking if the combo is already above or equal to 10 hits to apply the maximum scaling; then incrementally checks all the individual scaling values down to 3.
 It does not check for combo counts of 2 or 1, as those would be unscaled anyway.